 - Social media has been associated with mental illnesses ranging from depression and anxiety to loneliness and narcissism.

 - Checking every few months for the warning signs of a problem on social media can help you stay on top of it and ensure that social media isn’t contributing to poor mental health.

-- Social media can also play a positive role in mental health, particularly when used to guide people to resources or to find help.
+- Social media can also play a positive role in mental health, mainly when used to guide people to resources or to find help.

-- Finding the balance between you and social media allows you to enjoy what social media has to offer without taking over your life and state of mind.
+- Finding the balance between you and social media allows you to enjoy what social media offers without taking over your life and state of mind.